-Cancer... probably the most feared word in existence.
-The best defense against fear is knowledge and you'll find that here.
-We are sharing personal experiences with a cancer diagnosis, cancer treatments, and everything you need to know about side effects, using natural pain relievers, and the sources of support you can expect to find on your path to healing.
+Cancer is one of the most feared words in existence.
+The best defense against fear is knowledge -- and you'll find that here.
+Real people are sharing their personal experience receiving a cancer diagnosis, undergoing cancer treatments, surgery, and the recovery process.
+Plus tips for choosing natural remedies, and sources of support that can be helpful on your path to healing.

 My husband received a melanoma diagnosis from a mole on his arm.
 You can see in his skin cancer photos how the mole grew and changed colors over 6 years.
 Here’s what we’ve learned about the best melanoma treatment options, what the melanoma stages of cancer mean, and what melanoma looks like.
 We hope you’ll find this information helpful if you or someone in your family is diagnosed with melanoma skin cancer.

 Learning how to deal with grief before it hits can save you from feeling lost, confused, or frustrated with how long the grieving process can actually last.
 Here are my best tips and tricks for dealing with grief and what you can expect to feel throughout the process — no matter how long it takes.

 Have you bought any products that had a California Prop 65 warning label on them?
 I don’t live anywhere NEAR California, yet I’ve seen a slew of them!
 Here’s what the Proposition 65 warning means, why it’s on so many products, and which chemicals are on the Prop 65 list.